Toward a Theory of Causation for Interpreting Neural Code Models: Step Two: Identifying Causal Estimand

 \end{definition}

-In our initial causal statement, we generally accept that buggy code \textit{causes} a \nlm to perform poorly.
-Although the causal statement is true, it is not guaranteed that every buggy snippet is certain to make a model perform poorly.
+In our initial causal statement, we generally accept that buggy code \textit{causes} a \nlm to predict poorly.
+Although the causal statement is true, it is not guaranteed that ``every buggy snippet'' is certain to make a model predict poorly.
 Therefore, causal relationships are \textbf{uncertain}.
-This uncertainty is captured by employing conditional probabilities described in Eq.~\ref{eq:effect-1}.
-In order to compute treatment effects, we need to connect observational data with our interventional distribution.
-Note Eq.~\ref{eq:effect-3} is obtained with Bayes' rule and algebraic manipulation once we multiply and divide by the term $p(T=t|PA=z)$.
+This uncertainty is captured by employing conditional probabilities described in Eq.~\ref{eq:effect-2}.
+Note Eq.~\ref{eq:effect-2} is a generalization of the adjustment formula Eq.~\ref{eqn:do-1}.
+We connect observational data with our interventional distribution to compute treatment effects.
+A standard way of connecting data with the interventional distribution is by employing a summation described in Eq.~\ref{eq:effect-3}.
+Note Eq.~\ref{eq:effect-3} is obtained with the application of Bayes' rule and algebraic manipulation once we multiply and divide Eq.~\ref{eq:effect-2} by the term $p(T=t|PA=z)$.
 This term is a conditional probability known as the \textit{propensity score}.
-This propensity score and the join probability of all the nodes are distributions that can be obtained from data \cite{Pearl2016Causality}.
-We explain this connection for code generation in Sec.~\ref{sec:approach}.
+This propensity score and the joint probability of all the nodes are distributions that can be \textit{obtained directly from data} \cite{Pearl2016Causality}.
+We explain this connection for code generation in \secref{sec:estimating}.

-In summary, our interpretability methodology \codegen is based on the idea of proposing causal queries given a SCM.
-These causal queries are obtained by estimating an interventional distribution where the potential outcome is generally a prediction performance value of the Neural Code Model under study and the treatments are a set of software-based properties that help us construct explanations about the generative model.